maxxor42/maxxor42.github.io/projects.md

 ![Journalist notation](/img/journalistnotation.jpg)

 A gentle proposal for a notion system specifically for online journalism.
+Own project.

 Vahák
 -----

 ![En hund](/img/vahak.jpg)

-Stage art about intersection on colonial and homophobic violence.
+Stage art project about intersection on colonial and homophobic violence.
 I did a digital pre-show piece in the form of a map.
-Oivvio Polite was programming.
-I did the concept.
+Oivvio Polite was programming, i was doing concept.

 [Webpage](www.vahak.nu)